discord/fastglobal/README.md

 The Erlang VM is great at many things, but quick access to large shared data is not one of them.
 Storing data in a single process results in overloading the process, using an ETS table gets more expensive to read as the data gets larger, and both require copying data to the calling process.
-If you have large infrequently changing data that needs to be accessed by thousands of process there is a better way.
+If you have large infrequently changing data that needs to be accessed by thousands of processes there is a better way.

 Erlang has an optimization called constant pools for functions that return static data, you can also compile modules at runtime.